Narutohyuuga3/LiquidTankSimulation/README.md

   - [ ] Playground
     - [ ] Add Planets
     - [ ] Astroids
-  - [ ] Cockpit view with boardcomputer displaying estimated values such as
+  - [ ] Cockpit view with boardcomputer displaying estimated values such as.
+Requires expansion of State Space Model if Mass/Load and Boosterforce should be approximated.
     - [ ] Mass/Load
     - [ ] Velocity
     - [ ] Booster force